 With dietary supplements, you get what you pay for—too low in cost usually translate to lower quality.
 Always look for trusted brands that have been around for some time.

 The best supplements provide highest quality availability for your cells.
-High potency, verifibally tested ingredients produced by companies that clinically test for efficacy provide the best value.
+High potency, verifiably tested ingredients produced by companies that clinically test for efficacy provide the best value.

 The vast majority of supplements on the market have no clinical testing--why should they?
 It's costly and not required by the FDA for the dietary supplement industry.

-My husband and I have used pharmaceutical grade vitamins and safe herbal supplements from the "company with a conscience" for over 20 years.
+My husband and I have used pharmaceutical grade vitamins and safe herbal supplements from the "company with a conscience" for nearly 30 years.
 They’ve invested more than $250 million in

 clinical testing, research and development and have over 135 published studies, 100 of which are in peer-reviewed scientific journals—more than any other nutritional company!

 The active ingredients on all of their natural products’ labels are guaranteed for safety and efficacy.
+Why are they different?
 They guarantee that product purity and potency will remain intact from the manufacturing plant, to the warehouse, to your cupboard, to your bloodstream with every bottle they make.